MaffooBristol/Ektu/README.md

 Usage
 ---
-After installation, it should create an alias to the script so that you can run `ektu [command] [optional instance]` globally, otherwise run `php /path/to/ektu.init.php [command] [optional instance]`.
+After installation, it should create an alias to the script so that you can run `ek [command] [optional instance]` globally, otherwise run `php /path/to/ektu.init.php [command] [optional instance]`.
 The available options will be displayed when running the script with no parameters or the single paramater `usage`.

 Licence
 ---